 10. Enjoy some of the best trick-or-treating in town in the West 20s on Halloween.

 11. Check out the contemporary art at the Whitney Museum of American Art, which rises on the southern edge of the High Line and offers breathtaking views outside and awe-inspiring art inside.

-12. Learn about Himalayan art and culture during a family workshops at the Rubin Museum of Art.
+12. Learn about Asia's diverse art and cultures during family workshops at the Rubin Museum of Art.

-13. Embark on a mini donut crawl.
-Favorites in the neighborhood include outposts of the Doughnut Plant and DOUGH, as well as more traditional confections at The Donut Pub and melt-in-your-mouth, bite-sized treats at Chelsea Market's Doughnuttery.
+13. Embark on a donut crawl.
+Favorite donut shops in the neighborhood include outposts of the Doughnut Plant and DOUGH, as well as more traditional confections at The Donut Pub and melt-in-your-mouth, bite-sized treats at Chelsea Market's Doughnuttery.

 14. Peek into the Hotel Chelsea, former home to the likes of Bob Dylan, Janis Joplin, Patti Smith, and Iggy Pop.

 15. Sign up for an art class or hit an open-play session at Kids at Work.

 Learn some new kitchen skills at Taste Buds Kitchen.
 Photo courtesy of Taste Buds Kitchen